TheBigEye/Python-OS/README.md

 # Windows-PY
-A simulator of the operating system (inspired in windows) made in python using the Tkinter module
+(Work in progress)A simulator of the operating system (inspired in windows) made in python using the Tkinter module